 Scale up public investment for climate and nature

-To unleash the power of the public sector in achieving climate and biodiversity goals, we need strong government leadership, persistent demand for change from civil society, and coordinated monetary and fiscal policy to support large public investments.
+Achieving climate and biodiversity goals requires strong government leadership, pressure for change from civil society, and coordinated monetary and fiscal policy to support large public investments.

 Public and private investments continue to support activities incompatible with a sustainable future — the development of new fossil fuel reserves, overfishing, land-degrading agricultural practices and more.
 These financial flows must stop and be redirected to support a sustainable, decarbonized economy.